AdobeDocs/audience-manager.es-ES/help/using/reference/bulk-management-tools/bulk-rules.md

 ## Rule builder example {#rule-builder-example}

-Let&#39;s take a look at an example that demonstrates how to use [!UICONTROL Segment Builder] to create a rule you can to the bulk worksheet.
+Let's take a look at an example that demonstrates how to use [!UICONTROL Segment Builder] to create a rule you can to the bulk worksheet.
 Sin embargo, este no es un conjunto de instrucciones paso a paso para estas herramientas.
 En su lugar, vamos a comenzar con una regla simple que ya se ha creado.
 For instructions about how to use the rule builders see [Segment Builder](../../features/segments/segment-builder.md) and [Trait Builder](../../features/traits/about-trait-builder.md).

-With the visual rule builder, we&#39;ve created a segment rule with 3 traits and a Boolean [!UICONTROL AND] operator.
+With the visual rule builder, we've created a segment rule with 3 traits and a Boolean [!UICONTROL AND] operator.

 ![](assets/visualrule.png)